Codium-ai/codiumate-docs/docs/chat/coding-agent.md

 The Coding Agent is Codiumate's AI-powered assistant, designed to significantly enhance your coding efficiency and code quality.
 It combines advanced AI capabilities with an intuitive interface to provide real-time assistance and guidance throughout the coding process.

+!!! info "VSCode only"
+    Code Completion is currently available for VSCode users only.

 ## Tools and Features

 ### 1. Task Implementation Plan